What’s on TV this Christmas 2019?

 Airs: eighth December, 8pm

-Robbie Williams, takes to the stage for a brand-new leisure particular, treating the viewers to an evening of music and leisure as he performs a choice of his hits and a few Christmas classics – with assist from some superstar company.
+Robbie Williams, takes to the stage for a brand-new leisure particular, treating the viewers to an evening of music and leisure as he performs a collection of his hits and a few Christmas classics – with assist from some superstar friends.

 Filmed on the newly restored Alexandra Palace Theatre, it additionally guarantees new songs from Robbie’s Christmas album The Christmas Current.